It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 4. Yoga Reduces Pain and Discomfort

 Yoga is a great help to reduce body pain.
-The exercise, which contains stretching and breathing activities, is an effective way to increase mobility and relieve chronic discomfort.
+Exercise, which contains stretching and breathing activities, is an effective way to increase mobility and relieve chronic discomfort.
 The researchers at the University of Maryland in the US found yoga was twice as likely to improve the condition as simply doing back exercises – and also improved overall quality of life.

 A study published in Annals of Internal Medicine found that among 313 people with chronic back pain, practising yoga on a weekly basis improved mobility more than standard medical care.